Jorge Cestero

-Jorge Cestero Sancho (born 24 March 2006) is a Spanish professional footballer who plays as a midfielder for Real Madrid B.
+Jorge Cestero Sancho (born 24 March 2006) is a Spanish professional footballer who plays as a midfielder for Primera Federación club Real Madrid B.

-Career
+Club career

 As a youth player, Cestero joined the youth academy of Zaragoza.
 Following his stint there, he joined the youth academy of La Liga side Real Madrid and was promoted to the club's reserve team ahead of the 2025–26 season.

+Cestero made his debut with the senior team during the round of 32 Copa del Rey match against CF Talavera de la Reina.
+He came off the bench in the 86th minute to replace Dani Ceballos.
+He debuted with the senior Real Madrid as a substitute in a 4–2 UEFA Champions League loss to Benfica on 28 January 2026.

 Style of play

 Cestero plays as a midfielder and is right-footed.
 Spanish newspaper El Cierre Digital wrote in 2025 that "his ability to organize and direct the team, combined with his 1.81m height, are qualities".